carvel-dev/carvel/site/content/ytt/docs/latest/how-to-export-schema.md

 Explains the contents and/or consequences of certain values of the property.

 - when a data value is annotated `@schema/desc`, the value of that description is the value of this property, verbatim;
 - otherwise, this property is omitted.

+### `example`

+Presents an example value for the data value.
+(as of v0.39.0)
+- when a data value is annotated `@schema/examples`, examples are provided via 2-tuples, only the first tuple will be exported to the OpenAPI Document.
+- a 2-tuple contains string description, and an example value: `("first example", exampleYAML())`.
+- example values should conform to the type of the same property.
+- otherwise, this property is omitted.

+### `x-example-description`

+Explains the contents of the `example` property.
+(as of v0.39.0)
+- when a data value is annotated `@schema/examples`, examples are provided via 2-tuples, only the first tuple will be exported to the OpenAPI Document.
+- the example description is the first argument of 2-tuple, and must be a string.
+- otherwise, this property is omitted.

 ## Known Limitations